failed2lode/meow/README.md

 The tutorial author mentions:

- 		As a last note, I actually included my wallet password (not paper password) on the print outs as I do not consider them to be sensitive.
+ 		I actually included my wallet password (not paper password) on the print outs as I do not consider them to be sensitive.

 For the paper password, it can be seen in one of the graphics that he has written on the printout of the encrypted wallet file "Klaus has the password".
 This is a strategy of keeping the password redundantly secret by ensuring that a second person also has teh secret in case the first person forgets it or is somehow lost to the recovery process.